 Practice overview

-Prior to pupillage, Thomas gained broad litigation and advisory experience.
-Most recently, he worked in the Legal Services Department of the University of the Arts London, supporting solicitors on matters including licensing negotiations with multinational counterparties for scientific research, and proposed litigation concerning the protection of cultural and intellectual property.
-Prior to this, he appeared in court over 60 times as a Solicitor’s Agent, handling a variety of interlocutory hearings.
+Thomas has also appeared in court over 60 times as a Solicitor’s Agent, handling a variety of hearings, including credit hire repossessions and interlocutory hearings.
 Earlier in his career, Thomas worked as an Intellectual Property Officer at Naomi Korn Associates, advising museums, charities, and SMEs on intellectual property clearance, licensing, and risk management.

-In an academic capacity, he actively completes research on nascent issues arising in trade mark law, copyright, and streaming contracts, with work published in several peer-reviewed journals and practical blogs, including the Oxford Journal of Intellectual Property Law and Practice and the Entertainment Law Review.
-Also, he has supervised on the University of Cambridge Law Tripos, teaching intellectual property and tort law.
+In an academic capacity, Thomas actively completes research on nascent issues arising in trade mark law, copyright, and streaming contracts, with work published in several peer-reviewed journals and internationally renowned practical blogs, including the Oxford Journal of Intellectual Property Law and Practice and the Entertainment Law Review.
+Also, he has supervised on the University of Cambridge Law Tripos, teaching Intellectual Property and Tort law.

 CSR & pro bono